In the neighbourhood: Bridel & Kopstal

 Beer lovers will appreciate Humulus, which offers a personal service and a wide range of stock, including smoked beers.

-For stylish lingerie, try Laced Secrets on the main road, and a pharmacy at 2 rue de l'École.
+There's a pharmacy at 2 rue de l'École.

 Bridel has an early education centre on JFK Street, a pre-school on Rue Gerden and a primary school on rue de l'Ecole, all offering Luxembourgish state schooling.